 Ezurike lone Canadian selected in NWSL 2014 College Draft

-Posted on 17 January 2014 in ↳ National Women's Soccer League
+Posted on 17 January 2014 in Around the Soccer World

 With their first pick in the 2014 College Draft, No. 8 overall, the Boston Breakers of the National Women's Soccer League (NWSL) selected Canadian Youth International, University of Michigan star forward and NSCAA All-American Nkem Ezurike.